 Some dry cleaners provide customized service that entails spot treatment for an extra fee.
 However, these services are often exceptional.
 Most dry cleaners miss the spot unless you instruct them, especially when the stain is in a hidden area.

-The practice used by dry cleaners to remove water stain is a chemically treated method.
+The practice used by dry cleaners to remove water stain is a chemically treated method, you can always try using our natural stain removal method that we have detailed in our tips for removing stains from a white shirt guide.
 It is pretty simple and easy to follow, even at home, using common laundry and household items including your trusty hair dryer!

 If you prefer treating the fabric by yourself, read on for some simple tips and tricks.
 Firstly, there are different mixtures you can use to remove stains or water spots.